New Study in LAJAM: Mercury in Guiana Dolphins in Lake Maracaibo

-A new study published in the Latin American Journal of Aquatic Mammals (LAJAM) reveals alarming mercury levels in dolphins and fish in Lake Maracaibo.
+A new study published in the Latin American Journal of Aquatic Mammals (LAJAM) reveals alarming levels of mercury in dolphins and fish in Lake Maracaibo.

-A recent study by Yurasi Briceño et al., supported by YAQU PACHA, has revealed alarming levels of mercury contamination in Guiana dolphins (Sotalia guianensis) and fish from the southern part of Lake Maracaibo in Venezuela.
+A recent study by Yurasi Briceño et al., supported by YAQU PACHA, reveals alarming levels of mercury contamination in Guiana dolphins (Sotalia guianensis) and fish from the southern part of Lake Maracaibo in Venezuela.

 Alarming results: